 - Students are required to complete the following before receiving credit for their MPH practicum: prerequisite form, learning contract, mid-point review, final evaluation, written assignment, and final checklist.
-Documents must be uploaded to the Practicum Dropbox.

 - A UW SPH practicum faculty advisor must approve project descriptions (via the learning contract) before a student can begin a practicum placement.